Involving Community at Every Step of the Process

 • Collect input from parents and caregivers on how they would like to be included in the referral, screening, and/or treatment process.

-Key Stakeholders involved at this stage
+Key groups involved at this stage

 Students, parents and caregivers, teachers, school counselors, and community mental health providers.